laurieroy/RTL-vitest-store/README.md

 # Test-store

-This is a practice project for testing React with Vitest from [Mosh Hamedani](https://codewithmosh.com )
+This is a practice project for testing React with Vitest from [Mosh Hamedani](https://codewithmosh.com)

 This app is to practice testing react/TS, so the db is json, and the API is mocked.

+NOTE: I just did the first part that is on [youtube](https://www.youtube.com/watch?v=8Xwq35cPwYg) as a refresher.

 ## About this Project
 This projects shows how to test a few common features and patterns: